The Best Things to Do Alone in Philadelphia

 Noah’s take: I recommend a visit to Belmont Plateau, but it is 4 miles away from City Center.
 If you can’t make the trip out to the park, there are great photo opportunities of Philly’s skyline along the Schuylkill River Trail

-8. Start the Second Day of Your Solo Trip by Admiring Christ Church
+7. Start Day 2 by Admiring Christ Church

 The next historic site on my solo walking tour was a Historic National Landmark, Elfreth’s Alley.
 This cobblestone alley is incredibly charming and was once home to artisans and tradespeople 300 years ago